-Collection and payment of building permit levy
+Collection and payment of building permit levy for building permit applications accepted before 1 July 2019

-It is the responsibility of the Registered Building Surveyor (RBS) to report all building permits issued and forward the collected amounts of building permit levy to the VBA.
+For building permit applications accepted before 1 July 2019, it is the responsibility of the Registered Building Surveyor (RBS) to report all building permits issued and forward the collected amounts of building permit levy to the VBA.

 Building surveyors are required to pay the VBA all amounts of building permit levy received for building permits issued during a given month.
 A building surveyor must refuse an application for a building permit if the applicant does not pay the building permit levy.